The right software will ensure you can keep detailed tabs on your vehicles and team.

 8. Mobile access

 If you're frequently away from your desk, a GPS fleet tracking mobile app is a great option.
 This gives you access to all of your GPS data right on your iOS or Android device.
 Many also let you complete certain tasks, such as contact drivers and send directions.
 However, not all providers offer a mobile app.
-If this is the case, and mobile access is important to you, check that your provider at least has a mobile-friendly, web-based version of the software.
+If your preferred vendor doesn't have an app and mobile access is important to you, check that the provider at least has a mobile-friendly, web-based version of the software.

 9. Third-party integration and automation